jhuizy/travel-blog/content/blog/2020-01-22-perth-to-launceston.md

 ---
-title: Perth to Launceston
+title: 'Trekking to Tassie: Perth to Launceston ✔️'
 date: 2020-01-01T09:34:23.237Z
-description: 'Roadtrip from Perth, WA to Launceston, TAS'
+description: >-
+  4328 km later, seeing countless number of kangaroos, hours of sitting in the car, numerous slow caravan drivers, 7 apostles, 4 motels, 2 koalas, a giant galah, a dingo, an emu, a giant lobster and a camel we have made it to little old Launceston.
 image: /images/IMG_0088.jpeg
 ---
 4328 km later, seeing countless number of kangaroos, hours of sitting in the car, numerous slow caravan drivers, 7 apostles, 4 motels, 2 koalas, a giant galah, a dingo, an emu, a giant lobster and a camel we have made it to little old Launceston.
 So lets fill you in on how the rest of the road trip went: